 A little bit sweet with a hint of sourness from the pineapple make this stew a winner in my book.
 Let it cook until the liquid that’s left is a little sticky but still on the runny side, perfect for saucing the rice.
 YUM.

 I love this dish…one of my favorites.
 I tend to eat more rice with this but I don’t mind, because it is sooo good and worth the extra calories!

-- cooking oil -coconut oil, olive oil or any vegetable oil
+- Coconut Oil or olive oil or any vegetable oil

-- 1 large red or white onion, diced
+- 1 pc Red Onion or white / large size / diced

 - Heat a stew pot large enough for 1000g of meat.